Mennauu/real-time-web-1819/README.md

 <h1 align="center">Real Time Web @cmda-minor-web 1819</h1>

-<p align="center"><b>I want to listen to a playlist synchronously with my friends, in which everyone can search for songs and add them to a que</p></b>
+<p align="center"><b>I want to listen to a playlist synchronously with my friends, in which everyone can search for songs and add them to a que.
+Meanwhile, we can send messages to eachother.</p></b>

 <br>